Explainer: U.S. dollar intervention: What would it take?

 “The conditions for coordination do not exist today and unilateral U.S. attempts to force the dollar down could get messy,” he said.

-Reporting by Saqib Iqbal Ahmed; Additional reporting by Gertrude Chavez-Dreyfuss and Richard Leong in New York and Aaron Jude Saldanha in Bengaluru; Editing by Megan Davies and Andrea Ricci
+Reporting by Saqib Iqbal Ahmed; Additional reporting by Gertrude Chavez-Dreyfuss and Richard Leong in New York and Aaron Jude Saldanha in Bengaluru; Editing by Megan Davies, Andrea Ricci and Tom Brown